Undergraduate Program Overview

 Interdisciplinary Data Science

-Our Interdisciplinary Data Science major (DTSC-BS), integrates statistics and mathematics with computer science, allowing students to develop the knowledge and skills necessary to discover and quantify new knowledge from data.
+Our Interdisciplinary Data Science major (INDS-BS), integrates statistics and mathematics with computer science, allowing students to develop the knowledge and skills necessary to discover and quantify new knowledge from data.
 Those prepared to integrate advanced technology with modern statistical and mathematical practices will have the opportunity to use in data in action to benefit society.
 Data scientists turn data into knowledge.

 Interdisciplinary in Applied Mathematical Economics